SuvanshShukla/ovgu-magdeburg/MISC/useful-vim-stuff.md

 To bring it back into focus simply type `fg` in your terminal and it'll open up exactly as you left it!

+## Sorting numbers in VIM

+Vim has a useful feature to directly sort numbers just by selecting them and running a command.

+To sort integer numbers use this command - `:sort n`

+To sort decimals/floating point numbers - `:sort f`